 3. Keep your snack cupboard stocked

 Hunger often comes with diet change, so keep lots of dairy-free options around in case you find yourself reverting to the familiar.
 Keep a range of desserts in the fridge/freezer too, as many places don’t offer dairy-free desserts and you’re less likely to be tempted if you have sweet treats waiting at home.

 Meal plans stop you from slipping up due to lack of preparation.
-Shopping lists and recipe searches every now and again are really helpful here.
-If you know what you’re having for dinner and have all the ingredients on hand you are less likely to opt for takeaways or ready meals containing dairy.
+Shopping lists and recipe searches every now and again are beneficial here.
+If you know what you’re having for dinner and have all the ingredients on hand, you are less likely to opt for takeaways or ready meals containing dairy.